 A non-profit organization, Preserve Bottle Village (PBV), was formed in 1979.
 The 1994 Northridge Earthquake caused extensive damage to the Bottle Village site.
 PBV has embarked on a campaign to develop a master plan for the restoration of significant site components.
 Learn how you can help atwww.bottlevillage.com and the Bottle Village Facebook page at www.facebook.com/BottleVillage.

 Grandma Prisbrey sold the property in 1972 to care for an ailing son, but came back several years later to continue building and to give tours.
 She died in 1988 at the age of 92.

-Upcoming docent-led tours on Sunday, November 3rd and Saturday, December 7th, 2013.
+Upcoming docent-led tours at 10am planned for November 8 and December 13, 2015.
 Visit

 www.bottlevillage.com/calendar/calendar.htm to learn more.